rillonline/writing/kearsarge/kearsarge.md

 there is anything else to discover here in the house.
 Then I'll message him.
 I have to figure out what to tell him."

-"Can you trust him?" my dad asked.
+"Can you trust him?"
+Dad asked.

 "I have no idea," I said.
 "So far, Figure I can trust you, Josh, and the Parges."

 "Kevin, too," Dad said, always willing to take Kevin's side.

 "Kevin, too."
-I begrudged Kevin my trust, but he is my brother.\
+I begrudged Kevin my trust.
+He is my brother.
-\

 We walked through the house, but we didn't find anything much.
 The flitter was parked on its pad.
 The automated systems of the house kept